 To support the development of solutions to this issue, we’ve collaborated with the Ocean Wise Plastics Lab research team as well as Metro Vancouver, Fisheries and Oceans Canada, The McLean Foundation, OneOcean Expeditions and other retailers.
 The research will further understanding of the impacts of microfibres and identify opportunities to improve our future manufacturing to reduce the impact on our oceans.

 We don’t use fur or angora on the basis of animal welfare and have banned garment sandblasting based on worker welfare.
 Aritzia has a comprehensive Materials Sourcing Policy, to which we hold our partners and suppliers accountable.
 It covers our standards for materials, animal and worker welfare, fabric processes and treatments, and raw material origin and traceability.
 We obtain chain of custody and facility certificate documentation from our supplier partners to validate all claims that we make.

 Aritzia requires Higg FEM completion by all finished good apparel factories, strategic accessories factories and strategic fabric suppliers, with a priority on their wet processing (i.e., dyeing, finishing) facilities, due to their inherent higher and more complex water and chemical impacts.
-By 2020 independent verification of the Higg FEM self-assessment had been completed at strategic facilities, which make up over 60% of our finished good apparel factories.

 We’re using Higg FEM to review our performance against the industry, and to inform how we work with our suppliers on environmental stewardship.
 We believe better environmental performance equals better business.